gandh99/Decision-Tree/README.txt

 3. How to use the code
+Option 1: Run from command line (Windows):
+	- python .\cross_validate.py (filename) (kFold) (True/False)
+	  Run from command line (Linux/macOS):
+	- python cross_validate.py (filename) (kFold) (True/False)
-Run the code from the cross_validate.py file.
+Option 2: Manually edit the source code in the cross_validate.py file.
 	  In the __main__ section, you may modify any of the following in the cross_validate function:
 	- filename
 	- kFold
 	- prune
+Output:
-The results (metric averages) will then be printed onto the screen.
+	- Be patient and the results (metric averages) will then be printed onto the screen.